eoas-ubc/eoas-ubc.github.io/_sources/progress-nov2020.md

-# Progress as of November 2020
+# Progress at November 2020

 Year one priorities include infrastructure and tools development because these are prerequisite to implementing educational initiatives in courses and professional development activities for instructors.
 Track progress at the project's [github repo project board](https://github.com/eoas-ubc/eoas_tlef/projects/2).